GluuFederation/docs-ce-prod/3.1.3/source/user-management/scim2.md

 In the JSON response, your new added attribute will appear.

-### Handling custom attributes in SCIM-Client
+### Handling Custom Attributes in SCIM-Client

-To access the name/values of custom attributes please use the `getCustomAttributes` method of your SCIM resource and pass the `uri` of the extension that these custom attributes are associated to.
+To access the name/values of custom attributes please use the `getCustomAttributes` method of your SCIM resource and pass the `URI` of the extension that these custom attributes are associated to.
 Likewise, to set the values for your custom attributes, call the `addCustomAttributes` and pass a `CustomAttributes` instance.

 The following test cases contain illustrative examples: